dnuthakki3/FBLADB/README.md

 # FBLADB
 FBLA Database Files
 This is all the code for my updateable database
-For complete functionality, download xAMP and using myphpadmin, create a database called loginsystemfbla with two tables, Users and Members.
-Users will store the information of the people who are allowed to login and update member information and the table Members will store the member's information
+For complete replication, download xAMP and using myphpadmin, create a database called loginsystemfbla with two tables, Users and Members.
+Users will store the information of the people who are allowed to login and the Members table will store the member's information inputed by those from the Users table.
 Here are the CREATE TABLE functions for each:

   CREATE TABLE Users(